 The live wire goes to the gold screw, and the neutral wire goes to the silver screw.

-So, take the bent hot wire and place it on the gold terminal.
+So, place the bent hot wire on the gold terminal.
 Then, tighten the screw.
 Remember not to leave any wire strands disconnected from the terminals; Tuck all the wire strands inside the terminals.
 Now, do the same for the neutral wire.

 Step 6 – Rearrange the Socket’s Parts